 FOOD SECURITY SNAPSHOT

-Food security conditions expected to remain stable in 2014/15 marketing year (November/October), reflecting favourable trends in international food export markets
+Food security conditions expected to remain stable for rest of 2015/16 marketing year (November/October), reflecting good supplies from last year’s bumper crop and favourable trends in international food export markets

-The 2013 maize production was estimated at about 5 700 tonnes, 5 percent below the previous year’s poor harvest.
-The agricultural production has followed a steep downward trend over the last few years.
+In 2014, cereal production sharply declined due to irregular rains.
+Maize production was estimated at about 1 000 tonnes, 82 percent below the previous year’s poor harvest.
+Agricultural production has followed a steep downward trend over the last few years.

 Food security situation expected to remain stable for rest of marketing year

 Overall food availability has been adequate, reflecting relatively low cereal prices on the international market and good supplies from the exceptionally good crop.
 Cabo Verde is highly dependent on cereal imports, especially for rice and wheat, which are not grown in the country.
 Approximately 80 percent of the national cereal requirements are imported.
 International cereal prices have been following a downward trend over the last few years.

 Despite, the sharp increase in domestic production which had a positive impact on farmers’ income and access to food, results of the last “Cadre Harmonisé” analysis in the country indicate that about 10 800 people are estimated to be in Phase 3: “Crisis” and need urgent assistance, about 30 000 people compared to the previous year.